Kieran Long: Teaching and public speaking events

 Long has held teaching positions at the Royal College of Art in London, Kingston University, Greenwich University, London Metropolitan University, and the École Polytechnique Fédérale de Lausanne.
 He has also lectured widely at universities and institutions around the world, including Yale University, Columbia University, the University of California, Berkeley, Technische Universität Berlin, the Free University of Berlin, KTH Royal Institute of Technology, Chalmers University of Technology, the University of Helsinki, Aalto University, and the Canadian Centre for Architecture (CCA).

 In addition, he has given public talks at major cultural events and venues such as the Chicago Architecture Biennial, Paris Photo, and M+ and the Museum Summit 2023, both in Hong Kong.
 Recent lectures have included presentations on the work of Sigurd Lewerentz at Yale, Columbia, and the CCA.

 Writing and publications

 Long has written extensively about architecture and design.
 His book Sigurd Lewerentz, Architect of Death and Life (2021) explores the career and legacy of Swedish architect Sigurd Lewerentz.
-The book takes its starting point from the ArkDes collection and the results of the authors Johan Örn and Mikael Andersson's many years of research.
+The book takes its starting point from the ArkDes collection and the results of Johan Örn and Mikael Andersson's many years of research.